 The arena is just a 10 minute drive from Junction 33 of the M4 motorway.
 Follow the A4232 using brown signs for Cardiff Bay and the International Sports Village.

-Address: Viola Arena, Olympian Drive, Cardiff, CF11 0JS
+Address: Ice Arena Wales, Olympian Drive, Cardiff, CF11 0JS

 There is plenty of free parking available in the main car park at the rear of the arena and in the swimming pool car park which are both accessible via Empire Way.